-- (1) The identity of the person as a registered owner; - (2) The existence of financial responsibility as required by Article 13 of this Chapter; - (3) The payment of towing and storage fees; and - (4) The execution of an acknowledgment as set forth in this section.
+- (1) The identity of the person as a vehicle owner; - (2) The existence of financial responsibility to the extent required by Article 13 of this Chapter; - (3) The payment of towing and storage fees; and - (4) The execution of an acknowledgment as set forth in this section.

-No vehicle subject to forfeiture under this section shall be released to a registered owner if the records of the Division indicate any registered owner had previously signed an acknowledgment as required by this section, and the same person was operating the owner's vehicle when that person's license was revoked.
-However, the sentencing judge may release the motor vehicle to the registered owner when the Division records indicate a previously signed acknowledgment, if the registered owner shows by clear and convincing evidence that the registered owner has taken all reasonable precautions to prevent the use of the vehicle by this particular person and immediately reports, upon discovery, any unauthorized use to the appropriate law enforcement agency.
+No vehicle subject to forfeiture under this section shall be released to a vehicle owner if the records of the Division indicate the vehicle owner had previously signed an acknowledgment, as required by this section, and the same person was operating the vehicle while that person's license was revoked unless the innocent vehicle owner shows by the greater weight of the evidence that the vehicle owner has taken all reasonable precautions to prevent the use of the vehicle by this particular person and immediately reports, upon discovery, any unauthorized use to the appropriate law enforcement agency.